Why Is My Outdoor Outlet Not Working? (5 Causes & Fixes)

 - Restore power and test.

-For an outdoor outlet, always replace with a GFCI outlet rated for damp or wet locations (look for “WR” on the front).
+For an outdoor outlet, always replace with a GFCI rated for damp or wet locations, look for “WR” (weather-resistant) on the front.
+A regular indoor GFCI in an outdoor location is a code violation and a real safety issue.

 When to Stop and Call an Electrician